This year, I decided to make some modifications to my classroom decor, and I am thrilled to share this reveal with you all.

 The top drawer of the unit below contains my teacher copy of everything my students have inside their desks.
 This is especially handy at the beginning of the year when I am modeling new routines and expectations.
 The lower drawers contain Math In Motion Games used for the hands-on rotation of Math Workshop.

 Our class couch sits beneath our schedule board.
 This is also the whiteboard where our M.A.T.H.
 Workshop rotation information will displayed later in the year.
 I always hold off on displaying most of our anchor charts, reference posters, and tools until I introduce them to my students when learning the corresponding routines.
 I find displaying these resources as we learn about them, or creating them together makes it easier for my students to navigate the classroom, and use these important tools more independently.

-- R represents “I need to use the restroom.”
+- Fingers crossed represents “I need to use the restroom.”